Wimage3141/HTTP-Server-C/README.md

 Short goals:
 1) [DONE] Make the client send the initial HTTP request, and have the server recv it.
 2) [DONE] Make the first client request, an HTTP request 'GET /index HTTP/1.1\r\n' and have the server parse it.
+3) [DONE] Make the server menu into a function, so we have only one request-response cycle per loop instead of populating it with too many cycles.
-3) Implement a while loop in the client and break it after the final response is received.
+4) Implement a while loop in the client and break it after the final response is received.
-4) Start implementing the routing mechanism.
+5) Start implementing the routing mechanism.
 Make index.html containing "`<html>Welcome!</html><br>`" and route to it.
-5)
+6)

 Process of making the TCP server: